 * * * * * * * * * * * * *

 So, I encourage you to try and use these new expressions you’ve learned today.
 If I was a couch potato, I wouldn’t learn any of these things.
-I used to spend my free time learning new English vocabulary by reading a lot of English novels and writing my daily journal in English.
+I spent my free time learning new English vocabulary by reading many English novels and writing my daily journal in English.
 I was always full of beans when learning English!

 I am pretty sure you’re excited about learning a second language, too!
 Don’t be shy in practicing your phrases and sentences.
-You can start by cherry picking the phrases that would be most useful to you for daily conversations, and then remember them.
+You can start by cherry-picking the phrases that would be most useful to you for daily conversations and then remember them.
 Once you’ve built your English skills, you’d go bananas talking to people from various countries!
-Interacting with them, or writing them messages in Facebook or Twitter, will be as easy as pie!
+Interacting with them or writing them messages on Facebook or Twitter will be as easy as pie!